Why even start an Online Business?

 “A simple thumb rule is that the bigger a problem you solve, the more money you make, especially when we are talking online businesses”

-If you are a new business or just getting started online, consider developing Digital buyer personas and start developing content for each of your target buyer persona.
+If you are a new business or just getting started online, consider developing Digital buyer personas and start developing content for each of your target buyer persona from there.
 This will ensure that you start attracting relevant audience for your business.
-Alternatively, you could also utilize market research tools like Survey Monkey and so on for getting started.
+More details and a free template in my video tutorial as below.

 Set up a business bank account.
-Consider using an e business account like BMO ebusiness for getting started and move on to an enhanced business banking plan later when you grow.
+Consider using a free e business account like BMO ebusiness for getting started and move on to an enhanced business banking plan later when you grow.

 Funds.
 An online business doesn’t really need a lot to get started.
 So funding isn’t absolutely necessary, but having some money or capital is always helpful in the long run.
 It gives you wings to get soaring quicker.
 Google Ventures is a great place for unique and out of the box start-ups to get funding from.